GarageLabsCorps/schoolwave/README.md

 ### How to add things

 The game is pretty dynamic, then to add things, like a new random t-shirt, just add a png image 150x150px in "texture/body/", it will appear in the game.
+Or if you want to add dialog just go in "lang/en.xml" for all the strings in english in the game or go in "lang/en-test.xml" for all the strings in english in the test game.

 ### Screenshots